thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 } DIDMethodList
 ~~~

-The list of existing DID Methods is currently maintained by the W3C in [did-registry](https://www.w3.org/TR/did-spec-registries/#did-methods).
+The list of existing DID Methods is currently maintained by the W3C in {{!DID-Registries}}.
 Each DID Method is expressed in the form of a string.
 This document proposes the ``DIDMethod`` enum to map these strings into integer values.

 # TLS Client and Server Handshake